 Here’s how you eat this desert.
 It need to be smashed by the youngest and the oldest person in the room holidng their hands.
 While destroying the couldron they need to say: “Ainsi périrent les ennemis de la République!”
 (Eng.
 Thus perished the enemies of the Republic!).

 Yes! « Ah!
 La Belle Escalade » – a song about furious Savoyards that may explain the common reluctance towards the frontaliers, though… those from Ain were not involved, so maybe the roots of this border conflict comes from elsewhere.
-Don’t be surprised if someone rings your door on the Escalade day and asks for candy after singing the song.
-It is a mixture of Halloween and carols choirs (not very common nowawadays).

 There is another song for Escalade: “Cé qu’è lainô” (meaning “He who is above”), and that is not any song but the Geneva anthem that also tells the story of Escalade.

 Why?
 I have no idea, I have been trying to find the explanation for this Escalade tradition, but couldn’t find anything specific. .Maybe you could help me out?
 Anyway, if you like costumes, you have one more occasion to dress up however you want.
+And prepare your kids for Escalade celebrations at school, when everyone (including the teachers) comes wearing costumes (from princesses, HP characters to self made costumes like UNO cards or poop emoji).